 Students on a Tier 4 Visa are not currently permitted to study part-time at York.

 All course text books and materials are available in the library or via the VLE.
 Depending on how you work, you may wish to print off notes and other material.
-You receive a free, £15 credit for printing and photocopying when you join the department, but any printing you do beyond this you will have to pay for.
+You receive a free, £15 credit for printing and photocopying when you join the department, but you'll have to pay for any printing beyond this.